Building care infrastructure and economic equity

 Ensuring reproductive and gender-specific healthcare

-What do you see as key policy interventions to protect access to to reproductive healthcare in the state?
+What do you see as the key policy interventions to protect access to family planning and reproductive health care given recent federal Title X funding cuts?

 “We need to make sure that clinicians are protected.
 I support the law that allows them to be protected in Maine.”